What is a preprint?

 There are, however, equivalents for most research areas.
 They are an opportunity to get your work out to your peers quickly.
 Although readers need to keep in mind that preprints will not have been through a formal peer review process.

 Speed – your manuscript can become available for others to read before the final version of it is published.
 As publication times can sometimes be lengthy, this gives other researchers a chance to see your work a lot quicker.

 Authorship – the preprint is a public record that you published that research at that time.
 Your work will likely be assigned a digital object identifier (DOI).

-Reviews – your work is available sooner meaning other researchers can offer feedback that may help to improve your article before the more formal peer review process is complete.
+Review – posting your preprint allows other researchers to offer feedback that may help to improve your article before the more formal journal peer review process.

 “This article has been accepted for publication in [JOURNAL TITLE], published by Taylor & Francis.”

-After publication please update your AOM, adding the following text to encourage others to read and cite the final published version of your article (the “Version of Record”):
+After publication you can add the following text to your preprint to encourage others to read and cite the final published version of your article: